Psychology and Sociology - Maalot Educational Network

 April 2015 - Present.

-The course focuses on research methodology in biopsychology, on understanding the structure and function of the nervous system, of the sensory and motor systems, on learning and behavior, and on neurological dysfunction and its causes.
-Topics include: subdivisions of neuropsychology, scientific methods, critical thinking, anatomy of the nervous system, neural conduction, synaptic transmissions, research methods of biopsychology, pharmacological research, genetic engineering, biopsychological patterns of animal behavior, visual system, sensory system, somatosensory systems, chemical senses, sensorimotor system, brain damage and neuroplasticity, sleep, emotion, psychiatric disorders.
-Assessment: Students are required to complete a number of quizzes covering specific assigned topics and take a midterm and final exam.
-Prerequisite: Introduction to Psychology (PSY101).
+Topics covered are: research methodology in biopsychology, understanding the structure and function of the nervous system, of the sensory and motor systems, on learning and behavior, and on neurological dysfunction and its causes, subdivisions of neuropsychology, scientific methods, critical thinking, anatomy of the nervous system, neural conduction, synaptic transmissions, research methods of biopsychology, pharmacological research, genetic engineering, bio-psychological patterns of animal behavior, visual system, sensory system, somatosensory systems, chemical senses, sensorimotor system, brain damage and neuroplasticity, sleep, emotion, psychiatric disorders.

-In the upper division baccalaureate degree category, 3 semester hours in Psychology (4/16).
+In the upper division baccalaureate degree category, 3 semester hours in Psychology (4/16) (3/21 revalidation).

 April 2015 - Present.

-Upon successful completion of the course, students will be able to describe the history and the development of the science of psychology; explain the different theoretical viewpoints and research methods used in the psychological systems that comprise the field of psychology.
+Upon successful completion of the course, students will be able to: trace the development of the science of psychology, including its many sub-disciplines; summarize and compare the distinctive characteristics, theoretical viewpoints, and research methods used in the psychological systems that comprise the ever-evolving science and profession of psychology; identify and contrast the main contributors to these systems; explain the sociocultural influences that contributed to the development of psychology and the influence of psychology on sociocultural norms.

-This course explores the development of the science of psychology.
-Topics include: pre-scientific psychology such as mental healing, phrenology; the birth of the science of psychology including Wundt, Ebbinghaus; Scientific psychology in America; Early schools of American Psychology, Structuralism, Functionalism; Applied Psychology in America, Psychoanalysis, Freud; Neo-Freudian (Adler, Erikson, Jung and Horney) Behaviorism; Radical Behaviorism; Social Action and Social Change; Gender differences, Gestalt and cognitive psychology.
-Students are required to complete a number of quizzes/ essays covering specific assigned topics, a research paper/ final.
-They will also submit article summaries, a research paper and group projects for their course evaluation.
+Topics include development of the science of psychology, pre-scientific psychology such as mental healing, phrenology, the birth of the science of psychology including Wundt, Ebbinghaus, Scientific psychology in America, early schools of American Psychology, structuralism, functionalism, Applied Psychology in America, psychoanalysis, Freud; neo-Freudian (Adler, Erikson, Jung and Horney) behaviorism, radical behaviorism; social action and social change, gender differences, Gestalt and cognitive psychology.

-In the upper division baccalaureate degree category, 3 semester hours in Psychology (4/16).
+In the upper division baccalaureate degree category, 3 semester hours in Psychology (4/16) (3/21 revalidation).